-- is currently licensed to practice dental hygiene by the state in which he or she practices; and - is acting under the supervision of a Dentist.
+- is currently licensed to practice dental hygiene by the state in which they practice; and - is acting under the supervision of a Dentist.

 Dentally Necessary means a service or Treatment that is appropriate for the diagnosis and in accordance with accepted dental standards.
 The service or Treatment must be essential for the care of the teeth and supporting tissues.